Rock Guitar 101 Intro To Playing Lead Guitar

 But for now, just learn the minor pentatonic scale.
 For this is a great place to get started and I guarantee you that it will serve you well for years to come.
 And once you get it down clearly in your mind and you watch some of your favorite players on video or in concert, you’ll see them using it and how.

 Thanks for reading and if you need any help in anything that you’re working on, feel free to reach out. here or on social media.
-Also be sure to join my guitar club.
+Also, be sure to grab my FREE action-guide “Guitar Solos Secrets” to learn more about how to accelerate your progress.

 Best of luck and until our next lesson, take care.